CEI-lab/ece3400-2017/docs/lab3.md

 * Arduino Uno
 * FPGA DE0_nano

 *Note: Please return your FPGA to the common bin after use.
-Once lab 4 is done, you get to keep on of the FPGAs in your own bin.*
+Once everyone has finished with lab 3, you get to keep on of the FPGAs in your own bin.*

 ### Graphics Team